Halfdan Ullmann Tøndel

-Halfdan Ullmann Tøndel (born 1990) is a Norwegian filmmaker.
+Halfdan Ullmann Tøndel (born 9 June 1990) is a Norwegian filmmaker.
 His film Armand won the Caméra d'Or for best first feature at the 2024 Cannes Film Festival.

 Early life and education

 Tøndel was born in 1990 in Oslo.
 His mother is Linn Ullmann and his grandparents are Liv Ullmann and Ingmar Bergman.
-His father is Norwegian business man Espen Tøndel.
+His father is Norwegian businessman Espen Tøndel.
 He studied filmmaking at Westerdals Oslo School of Arts, Communication and Technology.

 Career

 After directing the short films Bird Hearts and Fanny, Tøndel made his feature-length directorial debut, Armand, which premiered in the Un Certain Regard section of the 2024 Cannes Film Festival.